Roztek/the_pirate_king/README.md

 ### Game Overview

- This game will be used to learn Godot and C#.
+ This game will be used as a catalyst to learn Godot and C#.